hspirdal/opuschallenge2018/README.md

 tbd

 ## Rules:
 Must contribute *something* of value to a project you own or participate in (through a commit) every day.
-10 minutes or 10 hours, does not matter.
+10 minutes or 10 hours, doesn't matter.

-TODO: Lawyer-sp33k of what 'value' is, and is not!
-(IE, setting up a script that daily changes a hardcoded variable value does not apply) :s
+## Purpose:
+To collectively push ourselves to further our own goals in tiny steps, every day.

+## Project tips
+* Learn a new language by doing tutorial stuff / small programs (Rust, Elixir, Closure, Ruby, Python, etc.)
+* Practice TDD by doing daily coding katas
+* Make game / tech demo featuring some technology spike you care about
+* Make some tool to automate repetitive tasks
+* Sample web app with docker
+* Sample web app with automated deployment

+[Suggestions welcome!]

 ## Participant list
 * https://github.com/hspirdal